Vectors

 wrappedVector() virtual method defined in BaseVector provides access to the innermost vector of a dictionary, e.g. Dict(Dict(Flat))->wrappedVector() return Flat.

-wrappedIndex(index) virtual method defined in BaseVector translates index into the dictionary vector into an index into the innermost vector, e.g. wrappedIndex(3) returns 6 for the dictionary vector above.
+wrappedIndex(index) virtual method defined in BaseVector translates the index in the dictionary vector into the index in the innermost vector, e.g. wrappedIndex(3) returns 6 for the dictionary vector above.

 Dictionary vector has its own nulls buffer independent of the nulls buffer of the base vector.
 This allows a dictionary vector to represent null values even if the base vector has no nulls.
 We say that “dictionary wrapping adds nulls” to the base vector.